aleen42/PersonalWiki/Programming/JavaScript/memory_leak/memory_leak.md

 </script>
 ```

-In such kinds of cases, you can solve by remove the listner:
+In such kinds of cases, you can solve by remove the listener:

 ```html
 <div id="myDiv">